The Importance of Grammar Rules

 The language teaches itself

-Grammar doesn’t teach me the language, the language teaches itself.
+Whether learning Chinese, Russian, or French, the grammar doesn’t teach me the language, the language teaches itself.

 Grammar resources are there to help me notice things in the language, especially patterns that strike me as strange, or patterns that somehow escaped my attention.